praveenande84/Target-Interview/03 Theory/01 Client/02 CSS/css.md

 Mainly, there are two methods that help design the webpage layout.

 1. Flexbox(stable)
-2. CSS Grid(Advanced & Fast growing but not stable)
+2. CSS Grid

 ##### Flexbox
 Flexbox is a layout method that helps to arrange the HTML elements in rows(harizontally) or columns(vertically).
 A responsive website will automatically adjust for different screen sizes and viewports.

 Flexbox Layout with CSS Properties:
 * display
+  - define the flexbox
     - flex
     - inline-flex
     - grid
     - none

 * flex-direction
   - The Flex Direction specifies the direction of the flex items in the Flexbox Container.
     - row
     - column

 * justify-content
   - The justify-content property specifies the alignment of flex items along the main axis.
   - justify content property can have the following values:
      - flex-start (default)=> All the elements will arrange to the start of the container.
      - center => All the elements will arrange to the center of the container.
      - flex-end => All the elements will arrage to the end of the container.
      - space-between => Left over space will be arrange in between the flex items.
      - space-around => Every flex item will get space around them.

 * align-items
   - The align-items property specifies the alignment of flex items along the cross-axis.
   - Align items property can have the following values:
      - stretch (default)=> will stretch its available height.
      - flex-start => will be at the starting of the flex container.
      - center => will be at the center of the available height.
      - flex-end => will be at the ending point of the available height.

 * flex-wrap
   - The flex-wrap property arranges the flex items in multiple lines.
   - Flex wrap property can have the following values: